 How is the course structured?

-A) Pre-webinar Podcasts – Three challenging pre-webinar podcasts provide background and prepare you for the webinars and online learning.
+A) Pre-webinar Podcasts – Three pre-webinar podcasts provide background and prepare you for the webinars and online learning.
 They focus on:

 - The Why of Deep Culture Learning